 The Soviets' primary strategic objectives were therefore to push the Finnish forces away from the north-western approaches to Leningrad, to drive Finland out of the war, and to create better operational conditions for a major offensive in the south against Germany.

 The Finnish army had been preparing defensive fortifications since 1940, and three lines of defences across the Karelian isthmus.
-The first two were the 'Main Line' along the front line of 1941 with Kenraalimajuri Hjalmar Siilasvuo’s III Corps on the left and Kenraaliluutnantti Taavetti Laatikainen’s IV Corps on the right, and the 'VT-Linie' between Vammelsuu on the north coast of the Gulf of Finland and Taipale on the western shore of Lake Ladoga, and thus some 12.5 miles (20 km) behind the 'Main Line'.
-These two lines were reinforced with numerous concrete fortifications, but the work of their construction was still incomplete.
-Held on the left by Kenraalimajuri Antero Svensson’s V Corps, the third line was the 'VKT-Linie' linking Viipuri on the Gulf of Finland, Kuparsaari on the south-western bank of the Vuoksi river and lake complex, and Taipale in the north on the western shore of Lake Ladoga, but this was still in the planning stage and work on the construction of the fortifications began only in late May 1944 along the Viipuri sector of the line.
-On the northern bank of the Svir (Finnish Syväri) river between Lakes Ladoga and Onega, the Finnish army had prepared a defence in depth area which was fortified with strongpoints with concrete pillboxes, barbed wire, obstacles and trenches.
-After the 'Talvisota' winter war, the 'Salpa-Linie' had been constructed behind the 1940 border, and incorporated concrete bunkers in front of the Kymi river.
+The first two were the 'Päälinja' (main line) along the front line of 1941 with Kenraalimajuri Hjalmar Siilasvuo’s III Armeijakunta (corps) on the left and Kenraaliluutnantti Taavetti Laatikainen’s IV Armeijakunta on the right, and the 'VT-linja' between Vammelsuu on the north coast of the Gulf of Finland and Taipale on the western shore of Lake Ladoga, and thus some 12.5 miles (20 km) behind the 'Päälinja'.
+These two lines were reinforced with numerous concrete fortifications, but work on their construction was still incomplete.
+Held on the left by Kenraalimajuri Antero Svensson’s V Armeijakunta, the third line was the 'VKT-linja' linking Viipuri on the Gulf of Finland, Kuparsaari on the south-western bank of the Vuoksi river and lake complex, and Taipale in the north on the western shore of Lake Ladoga, but this was still in the planning stage and work on the construction of the fortifications began only in late May 1944 along the Viipuri sector of the line.
+On the northern bank of the Svir (Finnish Syväri) river between Lake Ladoga and Lake Onega, the Finnish army had prepared an area of defence in depth fortified with strongpoints based on concrete pillboxes, barbed wire, obstacles and trenches.
+After the 'Talvisota' winter war, the 'Salpa-linja' had been constructed behind the 1940 border, and incorporated concrete bunkers in front of the Kymi river.

 To overcome these obstacles, the Stavka assigned 11 divisions and nine tank and assault gun regiments to General (from 18 June Marshal Sovetskogo Soyuza) Leonid A. Govorov’s Leningrad Front.
 That meant that there were 19 divisions, two divisional-strength fortified regions, two tank brigades, 14 tank and assault gun regiments at the south-eastern end of the Karelian isthmus with 220 batteries of artillery and multiple rocket launchers (almost 3,000 guns and launchers).
 About 1,500 warplanes of General Polkovnik Stepan D. Rybalchenko’s 13th Air Army and the air arm of Vitse-admiral Vladimir F. Tributs’s Baltic Fleet.
 The latter also contributed warships and naval infantry units.